chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/review.md

 ![Storybook built with Chromatic](/intro-to-storybook/chromatic-manual-storybook-console-log.png)

 Browse your published Storybook by clicking on the provided link.
 You’ll find that your local Storybook development environment is mirrored online.
 This makes it easy for your team to review the real rendered UI components just as you see them locally.

-<h4>add image of deployed Storybook same as intro to storybook.Image below is just for stubbing</h4>

 ![Result of our first Chromatic build](/design-systems-for-developers/chromatic-first-build.png)